goyalmohit/dotnet-core-publish-clean/README.md

 https://github.com/aspnet/websdk/issues/179.
 It is also explained under blog post at https://mohitgoyal.co/2018/08/30/publishing-dotnet-core-creates-multiples-nested-directories/.
 As part of the design process, there is no inbuilt dotnet clean command or --clean parameter which can be used to make sure that publish directory does not contain anything else.
 This can create issues in a continuous build or intergration process.
-This script is written to help with th same.
+This script is written to help with the same.

 This script can be invoked in the following manner: